BIFILES REVIEWS GUIDE

 - Visibility without stereotyping or fetishization

-Inclusivity shows up not in settings menus, but in how people behave — and how the platform responds when things go wrong.
+Inclusivity shows up not only in settings menus, but in how people behave — and how the platform responds when things go wrong.

 Common gaps between “bi-friendly” and inclusive